lisasboylanportfolio/PersonalWebSite/README.md

 Version 1
 Colors:
-#FFAF44: used to create background of image
+#FFAF44: used to create background of image and
-grey
+grey and
-white
+white and

 2 fonts:
-   font-family: 'Raleway', sans-serif;
+   font-family: 'Raleway', sans-serif; and
    font-family: 'Hind Madurai', sans-serif;

 Link: